 Personally, I always like starting small and working my way up towards more spending.
 For example, I like taking my Boot Plus and dividing it by 100.
 I look around and see what I can buy with 1% of my Boot Plus.
 Then, I take my Boot Plus and divide it by 10 to see what I can buy.
 I continue on until my desires are satiated.

 More times than not, you may receive another Boot Plus before you spend your previous Boot Plus.
 As a result, you will end up building even more wealth while you enjoy your life further.

 If you always tether spending to investment performance, you will forever be a disciplined spender.
 As a result, you will also likely never get into financial trouble either.
-Here’s to spending responsibly!
+Here’s to spending our fortune responsibly!